anbthebest/search-engine-crawler/README.md

 👋 Welcome to the README file!
-You will find more information into the current repository with the purpose of this project and the features or functionalities I tried.
+This repository is exclusiv for this entire project You will find more information into the current repository with the purpose of this project and the features or functionalities I tried.

 This code retrieves data from the Tor network and populates a database with it.
 It also allows users to search for a keyword on several search engines through a Tor proxy.
 This repository will be updated as soon as posible it has a live demo in this Onion address: `[http://like5dbbczvrnsa52vfw4zcifvobpdlx7hxzr3ley6tltaqdg3cqjtqd.onion/]`